codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/create-codefresh-account.md

 After you select the IdP (identity provider), Codefresh requests permission to access your basic details, and for Git providers, to access your Git repositories.
 The Permissions window that is displayed differs according to the IdP selected in the previous step.

-Don't worry, Codefresh will not do anything without your explicit approval, so don't be scared by the permissions shown in the request window.
-The permissions requested by Codefresh are needed in order to build and deploy your projects.
+Don't worry, Codefresh will not do anything without your explicit approval.
+Codefresh needs the permissions to build and deploy your projects.

 1. Do any of the following:
   * For GitHub: To continue, click **Authorize codefresh-io**.